ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 Run the Workflow Using Rocoto
 =============================
 The information in this section assumes that Rocoto is available on the desired platform.
-(Note that Rocoto cannot be used when running the workflow within a container.)
+All official HPC platforms for the UFS SRW App release make use of the Rocoto workflow management software for running experiments.
+However, Rocoto cannot be used when running the workflow within a container.
 If Rocoto is not available, it is still possible to run the workflow using stand-alone scripts according to the process outlined in :numref:`Section %s <RunUsingStandaloneScripts>`.
 There are two main ways to run the workflow with Rocoto: (1) with the ``launch_FV3LAM_wflow.sh`` script, and (2) by manually calling the ``rocotorun`` command.
 Users can also automate the workflow using a crontab.

 .. note::
    Users may find it helpful to review :numref:`Chapter %s <RocotoInfo>` to gain a better understanding of Rocoto commands and workflow management before continuing, but this is not required to run the experiment.